Sponsored Research and Updates

 Read an interesting article about the project at this lab

-NF2 BioSolutions sponsored the pre-clinical NF2 gene addition program at Dr. Kathrin Meyer’s lab in 2019, a top gene therapy laboratory located at Nationwide Children’s Hospital in Columbus, Ohio.
+NF2 BioSolutions sponsored the pre-clinical NF2 gene addition program at Dr. Kathrin Meyer’s lab in 2019, a top gene therapy laboratory at Nationwide Children’s Hospital in Columbus, Ohio.
 The team consists of gene therapy researcher Dr. Kathrin Meyer, NF2 researcher Dr. Long Sheng Chang, post-doctoral associate Dr. Oksana Pavlyuk, and research assistant Krizelle Alcantara, who is also a member of the NF2 BioSolutions scientific advisory board.

 Several viral constructs have been designed and manufactured to insert a healthy copy of the NF2 gene into the cells of NF2 patients.
 By adding a healthy copy of the NF2 gene, we will restore the production of the NF2 protein product Merlin; if absent, the result is the growth of tumors in the nervous system.

 Three cell cultures were developed from the direct conversion of fibroblasts derived from skin cells (of NF2 patients) into induced Schwann cells (iSCs).
 As expected, Merlin protein levels are reduced in patients' ISCs compared to healthy cells.
 Dr. Meyer’s research team made “second allele hit” models with these cell lines using shRNA.
 This "second allele hit" turns the cells into tumor cells.
-The team is also using CRISPR to knock out the gene to mimic tumor cell situations; the lab is currently characterizing the cells.
+The team also uses CRISPR to knock out the gene to mimic tumor cell situations; the lab is currently characterizing the cells.

 Gene Replacement: Dr. Flotte’s lab, University of Massachusetts (Worcester, Massachusetts)